department-of-veterans-affairs/vets-website/content/pages/health-care/apply.md

 <h3 itemprop="name">How do I update my information if I’m already signed up?</h3>
 <div itemprop="itemListElement">

-To update your personal, insurance, or financial information from an earlier application, fill out a Health Benefits Update Form (VA Form 10-10EZR).
-[Download VA Form 10-10EZR](https://www.va.gov/vaforms/medical/pdf/vha-10-10ezr-fill.pdf).
+To update your personal, insurance, or financial information from an earlier application, fill out a Health Benefits Update Form (VA Form 10-10EZR). <a href="https://www.va.gov/vaforms/medical/pdf/vha-10-10ezr-fill.pdf"><span class="usa-sr-only">This will open a new website.</span>Download VA Form 10-10EZR</a>.

 </div>
 </div>